top of page

 Diagram showing side load from prying versus straight axial extraction with bearing-driven puller

-He moved to the port side engine next.
-Start-to-finish — shutting off the water, removing the faceplate, setting up the puller, winding out the impeller, inspecting the pump housing, and lubricating the new impeller — the whole job landed squarely in the normal 30-minute window.
+He moved to the port-side engine next.
+Start to finish, shutting off the water, removing the faceplate, setting up the puller, winding out the impeller, inspecting the housing, and lubricating the new one, the whole job landed squarely in the normal 30-minute window.

 Bent screwdriver and pliers used for improvised marine impeller removal